MEng Chemical Engineering

 - Highers BBBC (including Mathematics and Chemistry BB)

-- A-Levels BCC (including Mathematics and Chemistry BC)
+- A-Levels CCC (including Mathematics and Chemistry)

 * Minimum: under our Fair Access Policy, we will relax our standard entry requirements for some Scottish students depending on their circumstances.
 Our minimum requirements will apply if you: